Attendance

 At Thistly Meadow we work hard to minimise our rates of authorised and unauthorised absences.
 If a child is absent from school parents/carers should contact the school and inform us by 9:30am by telephone or in person.
 For the safety of your child if we have not received a call by 9:30am we will contact you using the contact details on the school records.Therefore please make sure the school office have your correct details, particularly mobile phone numbers as these change more often.
 Every Friday the school administration officer checks the registers and follows up any children who are late or absent without reasons, with a letter.

-Our Attendance Improvement Officer (AIO), Cecily Henry, works with parents to ensure good levels of attendance are maintained.
-If a child’s attendance is giving cause for concern she will contact the child’s parents/carers to ensure the child’s attendance level improves and support the family to maintain this on an ongoing basis.
+If a child’s attendance is giving cause for concern we will contact the child’s parents/carers to ensure the child’s attendance level improves and support the family to maintain this on an ongoing basis.

-Every child’s attendance pattern is monitored and if we notice a change in pattern or a fall in attendance, this will be followed up by the school and the AIO may be involved.
-The school’s attendance target is 97%.
-All children whose attendance falls below 90% will automatically be referred to the AIO.
+Every child’s attendance pattern is monitored and if we notice a change in pattern or a fall in attendance, this will be followed up by the school.
+All children whose attendance falls below 90% will automatically be placed on our attendance improvement pathway.
 There is a great deal of current research regarding achievement which clearly shows that even quite low levels of absence have a negative impact on learning.

-Following changes to government regulations, Head teachers are no longer allowed to grant leave of absence for the purpose of holidays during term time.
+Following changes to government regulations, Head teachers are not allowed to grant leave of absence for the purpose of holidays during term time.
 From the start of the new academic year 2013 the amendments make it clear that Head teachers may not grant any leave of absence for holidays during term time.
-Please see the letters below for further information: